-African heads of state are in Addis Ababa, Ethiopia for the 42nd Ordinary Session of the Assembly of the African Union.
+African heads of state are in Addis Ababa, Ethiopia for the 42nd Ordinary Session of the Assembly of the African Union, with climate change and free trade dominating the talks.

 Delegates will address challenges bedeviling the continent “and make far-reaching decisions on various political and socio-economic areas to promote and advance the welfare and quality of life for the African citizenry”, according to the program.